Ogundele-Abimbolu/DSA-Data-Analysis-Capstone-Project/README.md

 ## Project Overview

-This case study analyzes customer reviews and product attributes from Amazon.
+This case study analyses customer reviews and product attributes from Amazon.
 The dataset includes over **1,400 products**, with data on ratings, pricing, discounts, and review metrics.

 Each product includes information such as:
 - Price and Discount Percentage